mmoult/SPIRV-Interpreter/README.md

 nor does it intend to be, a SPIR-V validator.
 If that is what you need, use `spirv-val` in [SPIRV-Tools](https://github.com/KhronosGroup/SPIRV-Tools).
 If the input SPIR-V file is invalid, the behavior of the interpretation is undefined.
 This should not be a problem since most SPIR-V is auto-generated.

-### Recursion
-Static recursion is not *technically* forbidden by the SPIR-V spec, but it is forbidden by Vulkan (see `VUID-StandaloneSpirv-None-04634`).
-For the time being, the interpreter does not guarantee correct execution of programs with recursion (although support is planned for the future).

 ### Image Processing
 The SPIR-V specification does not explicitly define how some image operations should be done.
 This presents some